-Mughals followed a system of free minting under which anyone was free to bring metal to an imperial mint and get it converted into coins.
-Mints working under this were provided by a professional dealer in money = Sarraf, derived from Arabic meaning ‘treasurer’, ‘paymaster’ and money changer.
-Inamdar were given the land as Inam (prize).
+The Mughals followed a system of free minting under which anyone was free to bring metal to an imperial mint and get it converted into coins.
+A significant proportion of the total clientele at the mints working under this agreement was provided by a professional dealer in money.
+They were named as Sarraf, which is derived from Arabic and Jewish word meaning ‘treasurer’, ‘paymaster’.

 Revenue collection of the Maratha State.
 The assignment of revenue rights to a rent collector (ijardar), who were accountable to a group of Sahukar/moneylenders (Potedars, Poddars).
 When the state needed money, it would issue a money warrant accompanied by letter of credit to them, were known as Varat.

 Bakshi/Baxi is believed to have originated from the Persian word “bakhshesh” (charitable giving), and meant to be a paymaster.
 During Mughal, Mir Bakshi was in charge of military pay and accounts office.
 Munshi was a clerk, Nagari (a person who beats a drum, a person employed for making announcements at the beat of the drum got this nickname).